Daniel-KM/Omeka-S-module-Thesaurus/README.md

   (deprecated);
 - a resource template to build the thesaurus as a list of items (recommended);
 - a view helper to display the tree of concepts in the theme, or part of it.
+- a block template to display the thesaurus as a tree (via module [Block Plus]).

 The view helper can be used for any purpose, for example to build a hierarchical list of item sets.